KyleM157/jettywatch/pages/01_Forecast.md

 ## Monmouth County Forecast

-### Today - 8/11/2025

-Wave height should be around waist high but is likely to be closing out with the east swell direction and smaller size.
-Wind starts out at WSW, turning to South by late morning/early afternoon.
-Wind should remain fairly light all day, between 8-10 knots.
-It's a nice day out, worth a look if you need something to do and know a sandbar that works with the swell direction.

-Best board for today: longboard or a chunky shortboard to make the most of it.

-### Tomorrow - 8/12/2025
+### Today - 8/12/2025

-The swell height should be similar to today, up to stomach high at better breaks.
-Wind is light offshore in the morning, switching to southerlies by late morning.
-Wind picks up in the afternoon to about 18 knots by early evening.
-Conditions are best early am before the high tide.
-Close outs will be an issue.
-Search for a bar that works with East swell.
-Mostly lefts.
+Swell: Thigh to stomach high waves with walled shape.
+Wind: Light offshore in the morning to moderate south winds in the afternoon.

+Notes: Look for a bar that is working with the easterly swell direction.
+Swell should be a little punchy.

-Best board for today: longboard or groveler
+Best board for today: Small wave shortboard or longboard.

-### Wednesday - 8/13/2025
+### Tomorrow - 8/13/2025

+Swell: Leftover E-ESE swell.
+Looking waist high max.
-Possible leftovers for longboards at thigh to waist hight (at best).
-Wind is light SW in the morning switching to moderate S in the afternoon.
-Doable, but it'll be weak.
+Wind: No wind to light SW breeze in the morning switching to light/moderate south wind mid-afternoon.

+Notes: Decent day for beginners and new surfers.

+Best board for today: Longboard

+### Thursday - 8/14/2025

+Swell: Knee to thigh wind swell.
+Wind: Light offhshore (<10 knots) all day.

+Notes: Very weak.
+Nothing to see here.

-Best board for today: longboard
+Best board for today: Longboard